-Ex-soldier Collin Reeves stabbed couple while children slept, court hears
+Ex-soldier Collin Reeves stabbed neighbours with Army dagger, court hears

 He denies their murder but admits manslaughter.

-Bristol Crown Court Mr Reeves launched a frenzied minute-long attack on the couple in their living room, stabbing both "multiple times".
+Bristol Crown Court heard Mr Reeves launched a frenzied minute-long attack on the couple in their living room, stabbing both "multiple times".

 Mrs Chapple, 33, suffered six stab wounds to her upper chest and shoulder, causing fatal injuries to a major blood vessel and her heart, prosecutor Adam Feest QC said.